swagtop/bevy-flake/docs/details.md

   # The general templates for the different toolchains.
   templates."<name>" = <template>;

-  # Read more on how to configure bevy-flake in docs/config.md
+  # The function used for configuring bevy-flake.
+Read docs/config.md for info.
   override = <function>;
 }
 ```